NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 ``bundle_adjust`` tool can create an initial camera position and orientation, and hence a complete pinhole camera.
 See :numref:`imagecorners` for more details.

+If desired to use GCP to applly a tranform to a given self-consistent camera set, see :numref:`sfm_world_coords`.

 .. _ba_out_files: